Help protect your teeth from clenching and grinding with Occlusal Splint Therapy

-Occlusal splints are generally recommended for people who grind or clench their teeth: a condition called “bruxism”, and for people that have had extensive dental treatment due to bruxism.
+Occlusal Splint Therapy is generally recommended for people who grind or clench their teeth: a condition called “bruxism”, and for people that have had extensive dental treatment due to bruxism.

 What is Bruxism?